 That's why if you're going to protest peacefully, good.

-And I'm a Christian, and that's what I believe.
+And I'm a Christian and that's what I believe.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Now, the president is going to give a big oval office address tonight on Afghanistan, Korea, and the safety and security of our homeland.
+Now, the president is going to give a big Oval Office address tonight on Afghanistan, Korea, and the safety and security of our homeland.

-We'll uh be covering that at nine.
+We'll be covering that at 9.

-We'll have full complete reaction to that at 10, the events over the weekend as well.
+We'll have a full, complete reaction to that at 10.

-New Gingrich Reacts and much, much more.
+New Kingrich reacts and much, much more.

 That's 10 Eastern tonight.

-Hannity, Fox News, hope you'll join us.
+Hope you'll join us.

-Thank you for being with us as always, and we'll see you at a night at 10 and back here tomorrow.
+And we'll see you tonight at 10 and back here tomorrow.